-It provides that whoever desires any Court to give judgment as to any legal right or liability dependent on the existence of facts which he asserts must prove that those facts exist, and when a person is bound to prove the existence of any fact, it is said that the burden of proof lies on that person.
+This clause provides that person is bound to prove the existence of any fact, it is said that the burden of proof lies on that person.

 Clause 105 of the Bill relates to the person with whom burden of proof lies.